diracdeltas/blog/content/post/2020-05-10-quarantine-bagels.md

 ## lazy bagels

-my goal was to make a lazy bagel that was 80% as good as a true New York bagel. it had to be soft and pillowy, yet able to withstand a cream-cheese loaded butter knife without getting crushed, with a chewy exterior and a nice yeasty flavor that would make keto people hate me.
+my goal was to make a lazy bagel that was 90% as good as the average nyc bagel. it had to be soft and pillowy, yet able to withstand a cream-cheese loaded butter knife without getting crushed, with a chewy exterior and a nice yeasty flavor that would make keto people hate me.

-i think i achieved this - or at least what is probably the best bagel i've had outside of the east coast - by making a few modifications to a tried-and-true recipe from [Sally's Baking Addiction](https://sallysbakingaddiction.com/homemade-bagels/). so far i've made two batches of my favorite bagel flavor, parmesan-onion-garlic (POG), one with parmesan inside the dough and one without. both have turned out sufficiently spectacular that i am taking the time to write this down for posterity even though my blog auto-deploy scripts are broken.
+i think i achieved this - or at least what is probably the best bagel i've had outside of the east coast - by making a few modifications to a tried-and-true recipe from [Sally's Baking Addiction](https://sallysbakingaddiction.com/homemade-bagels/). so far i've made two batches of my favorite bagel flavor, parmesan-onion-garlic, one with parmesan inside the dough and one without. both have turned out sufficiently spectacular that i am taking the time to write this down for posterity even though my blog auto-deploy scripts are broken.